*Note: This is not a service that HAUS Inspection Services provides.

 Please see the service providers listed below.

 Oil tanks don’t last forever.
-Decommissioning is the official process of ensuring that the existing tank is either removed or made inactive.
+Decommissioning is the official process of ensuring that the existing tank is either removed or made inert.
 In most cases this requires a qualified professional to locate the tank, remove any oil, and fill the empty tank with slurry or foam.
 Once decommissioned, a decommissioning certificate is provided.
 Official decommissioning of oil tanks has been required since 1997.
 If no record of decommissioning is available, it is possible that it was done before then or that the previous tank was installed above ground and did not require decommissioning.
-It never hurts to check with local oil providers like “Filco” or “Tanks by Dallas,” as they often have their own records (see “Service Providers” below).
+For Seattle area homes, see the resources below to check if a record of decommissioning is available.
+Local oil providers like “Filco” or “Tanks by Dallas,” may also have their own records of decommissioning (see “Service Providers” below).
 A record of decommissioning certificates since 1997 is also kept by the fire marshal.

 SHOULD I BE CONCERNED?